aappddeevv/zio-test/README.md

 * In highly failure prone environments where the IO is likely to fail more frequently than not *and* you want to recover in architecture layers other than the outermost layer, an explicit `E` seems to improve code reasoning.
+  * High failure environments include applications such as web UIs or user oriented applications.
+Some operational, analytical data pipelines also fall into thas category.
+Batch oriented data pipelines probably do not fall into this category as often.
 * If you are working on batch oriented programs whose failure model is to recover by restarting the program, the explicit `E` is less important.
 * Errors should be handled at units-of-work (roughly speaking) such as the "record processing level" or the program level.
 An explicit `E` helps you manage errors across units-of-work if your program has multiple granularities of units-of-work.
 * dotty's sum types will make ZIO more useful.
-* Given that `E` allows you to not jump the stack, it forces your code to be referentially transparent when that is important in your architecture.
+* Given that `E` allows you to explicityl handle errors in a certain layer (and not jump the stack), it forces your code to be referentially transparent when that is important in your architecture.
+Throwing exception causes a function to lose referential transparency.
-* ZIO does not preclude you jumping the stack if you want to still handle things the traditional way.
+* ZIO does not preclude you from jumping the stack if you want to still handle exceptions the traditional way so don't lose this type of flexbility if you want it.

 Probably the most important conclusion is that a type parameter `E` in `IO` gives you an option of handling errors differently *if* you want to.
-So choices are good given that it is not overly complicated.
+Generally, choices are good assuming the increase in complexity is not large.
+The tests suggest that the complexity is moderate and can become learned behavior.